linainsaf/Dual-Attention-Guided-Gaze-Target-Detection-in-the-Wild/README.md

 - Gaze360 and GazeFollow datasets : images and anotations.
 - Resnet models: provided by pytorch.
 - Face Alignement model from Bulat et al.
+- The backbone architecture of the 3rd part.